samanthajpv/bikesharing/README.md

 # bikesharing

 ## Project Overview
 The purpose of this project was to create a story using Tableau.
 The story showcases the NYC Citi Bike Data for August 2019 to show key stakeholders the potential of the business for expansion in other locations.
-Several visualizations were created to display the trends in the dataset.
+Several visualizations were created to display insights and trends.

 ### Resources
 - [NY Citi Bike Trip Data August 2019](https://s3.amazonaws.com/tripdata/201908-citibike-tripdata.csv.zip)